JackDaniells121/GusTeryt/README.md

 ## Ready to go :+1:
 Just run main php file.
 Simple as that :smiley:

-*You can see progress in browser console
+* current script progress in browser console
-*assume that You are on local system and have localdatabase mysql *run script in Your browser=> localhost/GusTeryt/test.php
+* assume that You are on local system and have localdatabase mysql
+* run script in Your browser=> localhost/GusTeryt/test.php

 ## Thanks To :pray:
 - :watermelon: Jakub Ujwary